lcthomas/eng612s22/labs/lab-4.md

 `https://voyant-tools.org/?corpus=2604907d41513e27d6b20eaa65ada363`

 See the long string of numbers and letters after `corpus=` in that address?
 This is the corpus ID number.
 We will need this later.
-Copy and paste it into a plain-text document on your computer for safe keeping.
+Copy and paste it (just the numbers and letters, NOT the `corpus=` part) into a plain-text document on your computer for safe keeping.
 Save this file and store it in a location you can find again.
 You can use this same corpus ID for about a month.

 Now we are going to upload the humanities corpus to Voyant, but to do this, we have to go back to the home page <https://voyant-tools.org/> and start over.
 It's ok to close this browser tab or navigate back to the Voyant home screen, or you can open up a new tab and go to <https://voyant-tools.org/>.
 We're going to repeat the above steps, but upload the humanities corpus instead.
 Click on the **Upload** button and select the `we1s-hum` zip file you downloaded in the first step.
 This is the corpus of 500 newspaper articles classified as being about the humanities.
 Then click **Open**.
 Voyant will take a few moments to load in your texts.